neatchee/mastodon/README.md

   - Enlarge emoji in post content on mouse-over/tap
 - Collapsed post improvements
   - show > 1 line for better visual parsing
-  - customize height of posts to trigger lengthy toot collapse, etc)
+  - ~~customize height of posts to trigger lengthy toot collapse, etc~~
+    - Merged upstream!
 - Option to merge boosts and favorites into a single notification for the same status
 - Emoji reactions!